RafailFerre/CBv6-API-Testing/README.md

 - prettier - as a code refactoring tool
 - dotenv - as an environment variables library
 - newman - as a connection tool between IDE and Postman
+- newman-reporter-htmlextra - as a reporter Postman collection tests
+- mochawesome - as a reporter
+- chance - as a generator random data
 <br>

 #### *<font color="AntiqueWhite"> - author:</font>*